sorukumar/blog/_posts/Draft-2014-04-14-Traingle-Pentagon-Cyle-Lenght.md

 We can compare them along two dimensions.
 1st dimention would be how good it is for node operators, 2nd dimentions would be how good it is for whole network.

-For node operators, the defnition of is succesful routing through the node, and for the whole network the defintion of good is lower payment failure rate for the network.
+For node operators, the defnition of 'good' is  succesful routing through the node, and for the whole network the defintion of good is lower payment failure rate for the network.

+Conisde

 The cycle structure of a graph can impact its quality in several ways: